 March 31, 2025

-American multinational transportation company Uber Technologies, Inc. has partnered with San Francisco-based online restaurant reservation service company OpenTable to offer customers an enhanced integration customer service experience.
+American multinational transportation company Uber Technologies, Inc. has partnered with San Francisco-based online restaurant reservation service company OpenTable to offer customers an enhanced integrated user experience.

-The companies announced on Monday they plan to jointly roll out in the months ahead what they call a “first of its kind” seamless customer service experience for users that pairs Uber’s ride-hailing and food delivery services with OpenTable dining reservation service to offer seamless transportation access and reservation options as well as membership benefits to customers in Australia, Canada, Ireland, Mexico, U.K, and the U.S.
+The companies announced on Monday they plan to jointly roll out in the coming months what they dub a “first of its kind” seamless user experience that pairs Uber’s ride-hailing and food delivery services with OpenTable dining reservation service to offer seamless transportation access and reservation options as well as membership benefits to customers in Australia, Canada, Ireland, Mexico, the U.K., and the U.S.

-The new service, which will roll out in phases through the rest of this year, will make it simple and convenient for customers to find and book a restaurant and transportation concomitantly without any fuss.
+The new service, which is expected to roll out in phases throughout the rest of this year, will simplify booking a restaurant and transportation from both companies concomitantly and conveniently through their apps without any fuss.

 “It’s a way to help people go out and get the best of their cities,” Uber Chief Executive Officer Dara Khosrowshahi said in a statement announcing the new partnership.